Temporal blocking of finite-difference stencil operators with sparse "off-the-grid" sources: Methodology and implementation

 \subsubsection{Reducing the iteration space size}

-the 3D structures that used to iterate through sources are, in the general case, few in number.
-Multiplication by zero operations are dominant as {\tt SM} is as a consequence massively sparse.
-To alleviate this issue, we need a structure to perform only the necessary iterations in {\tt z} dimension.
-We aggregate nonzero occurrences along the z-axis keeping count of them in a structure named {\tt nnz\_mask}.
-We reduce the size of {\tt SM} and {\tt SID} cutting off z-slices where all elements are zero.
-For naming convention, we use {\tt Sp\_SM} and {\tt Sp\_SID} for the new structures.
-These structures can help to reduce the size of the iteration space and modify the second innermost z loop only to perform the necessary computation.
-Pseudocode for the new structure is illustrated in Algorithm \ref{lst:new_struct_reduced}.
+the 3D structures that are used to iterate through sources ({\tt SM} and {\tt SID}) in the {\tt z2} loop are, in the general case, massively sparse.
+Multiplications by zero are dominant.
+Only the necessary iterations in {\tt z} dimension need to be performed to alleviate this issue.
+We aggregate nonzero occurrences along the z-axis of {\tt SM} recording them in a structure named {\tt nnz\_mask}.
+We reduce the size of {\tt SID} cutting off z-slices where all elements are zero.
+For naming convention, we use {\tt Sp\_SID} for the new structure.
+These structures reduce the iteration space size of {\tt z2} to perform the necessary computation.
+Pseudocode for the new structure is illustrated in Listing \ref{lst:new_struct_reduced}.
+The opportunity to reduce the iteration space generally applies to the majority of problems in seismic.
+However, we show that benefits are not limited in cases where the reduction is small (see subsection \ref{corner_cases}).